mendix/docs/content/releasenotes/app-store/index.md

 ### March 23rd, 2021
 * We added email notifications for several actions in the Marketplace.
 You can receive emails if one of your components have changed, when you receive a review to a published component, or when you receive a reply to your reviews.
 You can unsubscribe from any of these types of notifications in the [My Appstore section](/app-store-overview#my-app-store) of Marketplace.
-* Developers of components can now write replies to reviews on their content.
+* Developers of components can now write replies to reviews on their components.
 This functionality has been re-added in the new UI.

 ### February 9th, 2021